openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 software development by defining software requirements.
 These also include the user interface specification, e.g. wireframes, mockups or style guides.

 A software development and maintenance plan is created following our template.
 Software versioning is to be specified in the plan and should typically follow semver, in a format: MAJOR.MINOR.PATCH.
 Significant changes will lead to major version changes and a change of the UDI-DI, while non-significant changes lead to minor version changes and changes of the UDI-PI only.
 Third-digit version changes (“patches”) result from bug fixes (see SOP Change Management and SOP Certification and Registration).

 The software system test plan is created based on the requirements.
 As requirements may change, the software system test plan is continuously updated to reflect those changes.

-Software requirements are verified through review by filling out the Checklist Software Requirements Review.

 | Participants       |
 |--------------------|